hundredrabbits/Orca/README.md

 ### Project Mode

 You can **quickly inject orca files** into the currently active file, by using the command-line prompt — Allowing you to navigate across multiple files like you would a project.
-Type `CmdOrCtrl+K` and the name of another `.orca` file, **located in the same folder** as the opened file, to paste it into the current patch.
+Type `Cmd or Ctrl`+ `K` and the name of another `.orca` file, **located in the same folder** as the opened file, to paste it into the current patch.

 If a file a local file `.queue` is found, each line will be ran as a command when the line number corresponding to the frame value is reached.
 For example, if your working file is named `project.orca`, the file `project.queue` will be loaded automatically as the file opens.